Wristband Number Details

 Medical teams (staff with paramedics and doctors) patrol the bicycle route and emergency medical treatment will be available in each campground.
-Four ambulances, a motorcycle first-responder are on the route each day from 6 a.m. until 6 p.m.
+Four ambulances and two motorcycle first-responders are on the route each day from 6 a.m. until 6 p.m.

 The RAGBRAI Expo is the annual bicycle trade show that kicks off RAGBRAI featuring the newest and latest in bicycling and associated industries.
 The Expo takes place in the starting town on the Saturday afternoon before the ride begins.
 All RAGBRAI participants, friends, family and community residents are invited.
 It’s FREE for all to attend!